TheBigBrainsCompany/TbbcMoneyBundle/README.md

 Use [Composer](http://getcomposer.org/) and install with
 `$ composer require tbbc/money-bundle`

-If you use Symfony 1, 2 or 3 then add the bundle to AppKernel:
+If you use Symfony 3 then add the bundle to AppKernel:

 ```php
     public function registerBundles()